 Available with Spatial Analyst license.

 Spatial Analyst (arcpy.sa) is a module of the ArcPy site package.
-The simplest way to access the functionality of the ArcGIS Spatial Analyst extension, including tools, operators, functions, and classes, is to import from the sa module.
+The best way to access the functionality of the ArcGIS Spatial Analyst extension, including tools, operators, functions, and classes, is to import from the sa module.
 Using this import method makes it possible to access this functionality without providing a name space and imports overloaded operators, which allows rasters to be used with operators.

 import arcpy from arcpy import env from arcpy.sa import *

-This approach allows you to:
+This approach allows you to do the following:

 env.workspace = "c:/base/data.gdb"